arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds .md

 - Interpreting signs and omens in natural phenomena.
 - Consulting the results of a game of chance.

+### Revealing Ephemerals

+Emphemeral entities, such as ghosts, spirits, angels and psychic projections are by their nature invisible and intangible.
+Once revealed through this Mystery, an Entity is no longer hidden from the Initiate and can be perceived and affected by any Magic they can use upon things that they can perceive, though they remain physically intangible.

 ## Move: Draw the Veil (Inverted)

 When you __want to magically hide or disguise something__ by performing an _occultation rite_, __roll +Veils__. __On a hit__, choose one or two options: